The Japan fact sheet comprises a quick rundown of the most important facts and figures about Japan.

-- Tokyo Prefecture consists of 23 special wards (“Metropolitan Tokyo”), 26 cities, 1 district, & 4 subprefectures
+- Tokyo Prefecture consists of 23 special wards (“Metropolitan Tokyo”), 26 cities, one district, & 4 subprefectures

-- Seat of the Japanese government & the Imperial Household
+- The seat of the Japanese government & the Imperial Household

 - Part of the largest metropolitan area (Greater Tokyo Area) with 25 million inhabitants

 - Largest metropolitan with a GDP of US$1.479 trillion

 - Hosts 47 of the Fortune Global 500 companies.

 - Started as a small fishing village.